bids-standard/bids-specification/src/05-derivatives/03-imaging.md

             <source_entities>[_hemi-{L|R}][_space-<space>][_res-<label>][_den-<label>]_dseg.{label.gii|dlabel.nii}
 ```

-The `hemi` tag is REQUIRED for GIFTI files.
+The `hemi` tag is REQUIRED for GIFTI files storing information about
+a structure that is restricted to a hemibrain.
 For example:

 ```Text
 pipeline/